 Price Levels are found on each item record, under the Advanced tab:

-How do they work?
+How do Price Levels work?

 Price Levels A to E are used for in-store pricing only.
-If you have an ecommerce site with Citrus-Lime, these price levels are ignored.
+If you have an Ecommerce site with Citrus-Lime, these Price Levels are ignored.

-Amazon Price is the price that will be used as the selling price, if you use the Amazon Integration.
+Amazon Price is the price that will be used as the selling price, if you use the Amazon integration.
+If this is left blank, we will use the lower of either the Price or the Sale Price.

-eBay Price is the price that will be used as the selling price, if you use the eBay Integration.
+eBay Price is the price that will be used as the selling price, if you use the eBay integration.
 If this is left blank, we will use the Website Price.
 If this is also left blank, we will use the MSRP of the item (not the Price or Sale Price).

-Website Price is the price that will be used as the online selling price, if you have an ecommerce site with Citrus-Lime, and the Website Price is lower than both the standard Price and the Sale Price.
+Website Price is the price that will be used as the online selling price, if you have an Ecommerce site with Citrus-Lime and the Website Price is lower than both the standard Price and the Sale Price.
+If this is left blank, we will use the lower of either the Price or the Sale Price.

 During in-store transactions, Price Levels will override any percentage discount set on a customer's account: